TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 **NB** An empty object is counter-intuitively a truthy!

-Explicit conversion to Boolean type is almost never done in practive.
+Explicit conversion to Boolean type is almost never done in practice.
 Mostly done implicitly by coersion in two scenarios

 - Logical Operators
 - Logical Contexts (e.g., conditional statements)